ahmadawais/hacktoberfest/README.md

 # 🙌 Hacktoberfest

 This is a #Hacktoberfest training git repo on GitHub.
 It contains resources for learning Git.
-99% of the contributions in this repository are from different first time beginners just like you.
+99% of the contributions in this repository are from different first-time beginners just like you.
 So, jump right in! 🎯

 [Meetup Event](https://www.meetup.com/DigitalOceanLahore/events/244307272/) sponsorship [DigitalOcean →](https://www.digitalocean.com/)